sanskrit/raw_etexts/mixed/ebhAratI-sampat/saMskRtabhAShAgranthAH/saMskRtabhAShAgranthasambaddhapustakAni/sanAtanadharmaH.md

 reme wisdom and compassion, it will naturally be accompanied by *Humility*, the willing recognition of comparative littleness, unassociated with pain, and coupled with the readiness to submit to guidance; by *Faith* in, and therefore *Submission* to, His wisdom; and by *Devotion* and *Gratitude* responding to His compassion, leading to complete *Self-Sacrifice* in His service.
 The steady cultivation of these virtues, the fruits of love directed to God, comprise our duty to Him: Reverence, Humility, Faith, Submission, Devotion, Gratitude, Self-Sacrifice.

  There are many examples of great devotees in the Hindu books, men who showed out these virtues to the fullest extent, and have set examples of love to God which should be studied in order that they may be imitated.
-Bhîṣma's noble hymn to ShrîKṛiṣhṇa, uttered as he lay wounded on the battle-field, and which drew ShrîKṛiṣhṇa to his side, should be carefully read and thought [over](# "Mahâbhârata Shânti parva,").
+Bhîṣma's noble hymn to ShrîKṛiṣhṇa, uttered as he lay wounded on the battle-field, and which drew ShrîKṛiṣhṇa to his side, should be carefully read and thought over[^173].

+[^173]: "Mahâbhârata Shânti parva,"

  Prahlâda, triumphant by devotion over all attacks, prayed: "In all the thousand births through which I may be doomed to pass, may my faith in Thee, Achyuta, never know decay.
 May passion, as fixed as that which the worldly minded feel for

-sensual pleasures, ever animate my heart, always devoted unto [Thee](# "Viṣhṇu Purâṇa, 1. xx")."
+sensual pleasures, ever animate my heart, always devoted unto Thee[^174]."

+[^174]: "Viṣhṇu Purâṇa, 1. xx"

  Of such devotees Shri Krishna says: